corneliana/all-in-one/Daily/July.md

 - GRPC: a modern open source high performance Remote Procedure Call (RPC) **framework** that **can run in any environment**.
 It enables client and server applications to communicate transparently, and makes it easier to build connected systems.

+## Akamai
+Content Delivery Networks (CDNs) like CloudFront.
+Their essential purpose is to enhance the speed, reliability, and security of delivering content over the internet by caching content at multiple edge locations around the world.

 ## Reflection